kedacore/keda-docs/content/docs/2.5/scalers/newrelic.md

 ### Trigger Specification

-This specification describes the `Newrelic` trigger that scales based on a Newrelic metric.
+This specification describes the `New Relic` trigger that scales based on a New Relic metric.

 ```yaml
 triggers: